 Playing quarterback at a high level requires a pairing of skill sets that at times seem paradoxical.
 Intense preparation and freewheeling improvisational skill.
 Finesse and grit.
 Control and abandon.
 An elephantine memory and selective amnesia.

 It’s why it’s the toughest position to evaluate.
 Kurt Warner sat on the bench at Northern Iowa for three years.
 The fourth year, he was the Gateway Conference’s Offensive Player of the Year.
 We know the rest of the story.
 Johnny Unitas was cut by the Pittsburgh Steelers.
-Brett Favre might have drunk himself into a stupor if he stayed in Atlanta where then-Falcons’ head coach Jerry Jones promised the only way Favre would get onto the field was a “plane crash“.
+Brett Favre might have drunk himself into a stupor if he stayed in Atlanta where then-Falcons’ head coach Jerry Glanville promised the only way Favre would get onto the field was a “plane crash“.

 I wouldn’t bet my pocket change that Boston College senior Chase Rettig becomes a quality starter in the NFL.
 There are way too many factors to consider to draw a conclusion at this point.
 Yet there are qualities to his game that I like a lot that give him potential as a pocket passer.
 And yes, there are still pocket passers thriving in the NFL.

 Rettig has played since his freshman year at Boston College and has the dubious distinction of working with five offensive coordinators in three years.
 Browns journeyman backup Jason Campbell can relate – and not just from his days with the Redskins.
 He had multiple offensive systems during his Auburn career.

 Most don’t project Chase Rettig as a draft-worthy quarterback heading into the 2013 college season.
 However, Rettig plays well enough to earn consideration in early May even if his team continues its underwhelming play.